Table of Contents

 Most mutual funds are liquid investments, meaning you may withdraw them from your fund anytime.

-There are a lot of mutual funds out there that you may withdraw anywhere at any moment.
-On the other hand, certain funds have a lock-in period.
+There are many mutual funds out there that you may withdraw from anywhere at any moment.
+However, certain funds have a lock-in period.
 One of these schemes is the Equity Linked Savings Scheme, which has a three-year maturity.
-An investor’s options after the lock-in term are to partially redeem the plan or continue committing for an extended time.
+After the lock-in term, an investor can partially redeem the plan or continue committing for an extended time.
 So, how can you get your money back from a mutual fund?
 You can consider it a withdrawal when you’re done with your investments.

 Mutual fund redemption is a term for this.
 You must redeem your units when you withdraw money from the mutual fund.
 You are paid the NAV for the teams you’ve sold, and you’re done.
 As an illustration, let’s say you want to put Rs 10,000 in a mutual fund.
 Units can be exchanged, sold, or withdrawn following your needs.

 If you invested in a mutual fund through a broker or distributor, you could withdraw your money through them.
 You might ask for a withdrawal from your broker.
 To make an offline withdrawal, you must complete a withdrawal request form.
-The form would be sent to the asset management company by the broker.
+The broker will send the form to the asset management company.
 Redeeming online is possible if the broker provides a site or mobile app.

 You can withdraw money from mutual fund investments through Demat and trading accounts.
 Go to your account, pick the amount you want to withdraw, and submit the request to verify your mutual fund investment.
 Once the request has been approved, it will be deposited into your linked bank account.
 For urgent financial needs, mutual fund assets might provide a quick source of cash.

 You may redeem these in unit and money terms with mutual fund investments, but you could use them in whole or part.
-As a result of this, investors in mutual funds have more freedom to sell their shares later.
+As a result, investors in mutual funds have more freedom to sell their shares later.
 Find out if you should cash withdraw from a mutual fund in person or online.
 Consider the exit burden and tax consequences when redeeming mutual fund units.

 Investors sell the mutual fund either too early or too late, and you can sell the fund when the market is down.
 These are the two drawbacks of selling mutual funds.